fabioaacarneiro/bazinga/README.md

 I also use it for developing other stacks with Rails, Go with Gin and Goyave, React, Astro, and more.

+For default, this dotfile give a Codeium plugin, similar to Copilot, to help us with AI coge generations and chat, you need a account and run *:Codeium Auth* to make a login and use the full features of plugin

 ### Requirements

 If you encounter an issue with `Intelephense` not recognizing facade or template function calls, you will need to install [Laravel IDE Helper](https://github.com/barryvdh/laravel-ide-helper) in your project and run the relevant artisan commands.
 Thanks to [@ermand](https://github.com/ermand) for bringing up the issue and also the solution.